bonitasoft/bonita-doc/md/deploy-applications.md

 **Note:** For Enterprise, Performance, Efficiency, and Teamwork editions only.
 :::

 The second way to deploy the applications into a bundle or the cloud is to use [BCD](https://documentation.bonitasoft.com/bcd//_manage_living_application).
-This will let you easily deploy an app from a Studio environment into your bundle or cloud.
+This will let you easily deploy an app from a development environment into your bundle or cloud.